Thorunna kahuna Johnson & Gosliner,

 Occasionally, a narrow white line may be present inside the magenta

 rhinophores have translucent pink stalks and orange-red clubs while the

 gills are orange-red with translucent

 pink bases.
-It may be distinguished from Thorunna
+Rarely, they may have white tips. (see photo) It can be distinguished from Thorunna

 daniellae by the prominent,

 the posterior margin and, occasionally, in front of the rhinophores

 (seen as distinct white granules).
 The latter species also has an

 opaque white notum and the boundary between the orange and white

 rare on Maui but more common on Oahu in rocky habitats at